richkenmedia/react-boilerplate/src/hooks/README.md

+# Hooks

-# This folder is for custom hooks
+This folder is for custom hooks